Ranjith54321/Data-Structures/Heap/Heapsort/readme.md

  steps:

-  1.) create heap with the help of given array based on top to down comparision approach then swap 2.) after done the creation of the heap now, swap the first and last elements
+  1.) create heap with the help of given array based on top to down comparision approach then swap

+  2.) after done the creation of the heap now, swap the first and last elements

-                            then apply heapify for the 0'th position bcoz we change the root (  this will heapen in side the loop )
+   --------------------------then apply heapify for the 0'th position bcoz we change the root (  this will heapen in side the loop )

   3.)
 Now we get sorted array